 The station is named after Bank Negara Indonesia, an Indonesian state-owned bank which has an office tower opposite the station on the other side of the Ciliwung River.

 The integrated transit and shopping hub I was dreaming of is being built at the terminal station at Manggarai.

 In October 2019 the line was extended to Manggarai Station.
-This is a major junction for the commuter railway line, and the station is being redeveloped to become a major transport hub.
+This is a major junction for the commuter railway line, and the station is being redeveloped to become a major urban rail transport hub.
 In the future it will replace Gambir Station as the central station for long distance railways.
 This is part of a massive upgrade of railways in Java, which will include a high-speed railway from Jakarta to Bandung.
 Read more about the proposed railways of Southeast Asia.

 [Jakarta train map showing where the airport line connects with commuter rail.]

 It takes 57 minutes to get from the airport to Manggarai.
-From Manggarai you can get the red and blue commuter lines to Gondangdia Station, which is a ten minute walk to Jalan Jaksa.
+From Manggarai you can get the red and blue commuter lines to Gondangdia Station, which is a ten-minute walk to Jalan Jaksa.